charleskcoffie-a11y/gmct-management-system/README.md

 alter table public.month_locks enable row level security;
 create policy "Enable all access for anon users" on public.month_locks for all using (true) with check (true);

+alter table public.no_name_entries enable row level security;
+create policy "Enable all access for anon users" on public.no_name_entries for all using (true) with check (true);
 ```

 ### MIGRATION: If you already have tables